Why should food stamps/SNAP be treated like blockchain?

 Today, 1 in 9 people struggle with hunger in the United States.
 To address this food security problem, the government created numerous social welfare programs - from Child Nutrition Programs to Food Distribution Programs, to the Supplemental Nutrition Assistance Program (SNAP).

 A major component of the SNAP program is food stamps, which are also referred to as SNAP benefits.
-Today, only 55% of food insecure people qualify for foot stamps, and more than 80% of all SNAP/food stamp benefits go to households with a child, senior, or disabled person.
+Today, more than 80% of all SNAP/food stamp benefits go to households with a child, senior, or disabled person.

 These benefits are distributed each month on a plastic card called an electronic benefits transfer (EBT) card, which works like a debit card, and participants can only purchase specific types of food for their household.
-We decided at Journey Foods, as a part of our, Food & Justice series to dive into Food Stamps and think outside of the box as the protections and resources of the program are always on the brink.
+This means participants cannot purchase vitamins, medicines, hot or prepared foods or any non food items.

-- Program access states determine their own qualifications for SNAP, meaning that eligibility wavers across borders and underresourced or administratively strapped States fail to deliver to their residents.
+- Eligibility and Program access states determine their own qualifications for SNAP, meaning that eligibility wavers across borders

 - Store eligibility requirements - Stores must meet specific requirements to be authorized for SNAP consumers, which limits the number of stores that these consumers can shop at